acx-eduard-panin/salesforce-frameworks-and-libs/README.md

 **License:** _MIT License_

-Please see the usage example in the DataFactory class or see [documentation](https://github.com/4an70m/apex-query-builder)
+Please see the usage example in the Query class or see [documentation](https://github.com/4an70m/apex-query-builder)

 ### Apex REST Route